-In a recent article, we detailed the rapidly accelerating trend of businesses moving to innovative office space design.
+Previously, we detailed the rapidly accelerating trend of businesses moving to innovative office space design.
 Some CFO’s love the idea because it means they need less square footage per employee and it costs them less money.
 Many businesses also believe that if their team members are closer to each other, maybe even moving work locations via ‘hot desking’, they will have more interactions and collaboration will improve, but this is not necessarily the case.
-A growing body of research, including this recent study, indicates that open office spaces might be making us less productive, not more, and leads towards higher levels of distraction, less fulfilling relationships and higher levels of dissatisfaction.
+A growing body of research, including this study, indicates that open office spaces might be making us less productive, not more, and leads towards higher levels of distraction, less fulfilling relationships and higher levels of dissatisfaction.

 Businesses looking at ways to address this realize they need to augment these office environments if they are going to put employees in the best possible situation to be productive, engaged and fulfilled.
 Many interior design firms are employing flexible office space designs that showcase a new corporate workplace model to create a hub for co-working, client meetings and socializing.
 The activity-based design is a composition of free-address individual and collaborative workspaces.